openstack-archive/fuel-docs/pages/operations/7000-sahara.rst

 It is vendor-agnostic and currently supports two distributions:
 Vanilla Apache Hadoop and Hortonworks Data Platform (HDP).

-Savanna can install Hadoop clusters on demand.
+Sahara can install Hadoop clusters on demand.
-The user must populate several parameters such as the Hadoop version and cluster topology and Savanna will deploy this cluster in a few minutes.
+The user must populate several parameters such as the Hadoop version and cluster topology and Sahara will deploy this cluster in a few minutes.
 It can also scale the cluster by adding or removing nodes as needed.

 - For Sahara usage guidelines, read the User Guide section of the